2023

 From Tönning it goes back to the North Sea.
 It is worth to make a first stop at the Eider Barrage, the biggest coastal protection structure in Germany.
 Your next stop is Büsum.
 The town has a kilometer-long green beach, where you can enjoy wonderfully a sandwich filled with the crabs of Büsum.
 From the sea, you cycle to the Dithmarschen.
 You pass Meldorf, whose cathedral you can already see from afar and that is built in the typical North German brick Gothic.
 With St. Michaelisdonn, you reach today’s destination.
 The symbol of the town is Edda, a Dutch windmill.

-Cyclists St. Michelisdonn
+Cyclists St. Michaelisdonn

 Day 9: St. Michaelisdonn – Glückstadt, approx. 55 km

-Through the Dithmarschen it goes to Brunsbüttel at today’s stage on the North Sea Cycle Path in Jutland.
+Through Dithmarschen region it goes to Brunsbüttel at today’s stage on the North Sea Cycle Path in Jutland.
 There, you reach the Kiel Canal.
 It has been in operation since 1895 and belongs to the most used artificial waterways in the world.
 At the canal lock, you can observe small and big ships, when you pass the canal impressively.
 Today’s destination Glückstadt was established in the 17th century according to drafts on the drawing-board.
 A culinary specialty is the herring of Glückstadt.
 Also known outside of Schleswig-Holstein, it is produced traditionally with old recipes.

 Old town Glückstadt